compu-flair/Kaggle_Advanced_House_Prices/README.md

 ### 1️⃣ Data Cleaning & Feature Engineering
-- Open and run `Data_Cleaning_and_Feature_Engineering_Final_Version.ipynb` to preprocess and engineer features from the raw data.
+- Open and run `data_cleaning_and_feature_engineering.ipynb` to preprocess and engineer features from the raw data.
 - Follow up to train a Linear Regression Model on this difficult case.

 ### 2️⃣ Train Model (if needed)
 - Use scripts or notebook to train and save models in `models/` (default model provided).
+Note: By running the `data_cleaning_and_feature_engineering.ipynb` notebook, it will train the model and save it automatically.

 ### 3️⃣ Launch the Streamlit App
 - Run the following command or using docker: